nmrenyi/subreddits24/readme.md

 ## Data Processing

 ### Download raw data
+The subreddit dataset is from https://www.reddit.com/r/pushshift/comments/1itme1k/separate_dump_files_for_the_top_40k_subreddits/.
+You can find the torrent in this file  `./reddit-1614740ac8c94505e4ecb9d88be8bed7b6afddd4.torrent` in the repository.
+A torrent downloader is needed to download the files from the torrent.

 We can get the `<theme>_comments.zst` and `<theme>_submissions.zst` after downloading the selected `<theme>` from the torrent.
 Decompress the `.zst` files, and we can get `<theme>_comments` (the comments on the subreddit posts) and `<theme>_submissions` (the subreddit posts).
 Both the comments and the submissions files are consist of json lines, with each line in a file representing a json, i.e., one commment or one post, respectively.